 In fact, I LOVE this cranberry pistachio biscotti recipe so much that I actually go into a withdrawal after the holidays are over and I’m trying to get back on a healthier eating plan.
 And that was the catalyst for the creation of these Healthy No Bake Post Holiday Energy Bites!
 These energy bites have all the same wonderful flavors as this holiday biscotti, but they are vegan, gluten-free and most importantly, not cookies!

-If I give this Cranberry Pistachio Biscotti as an edible gift, I wrap it in festive packaging and put it inside a Christmas mug with a coffee shop gift card (great gift for teachers), on my baking trays and/or bring it along to holiday potluck dinners or brunches as a hostess gift, along with some delicious gourmet coffee.
+Like I mentioned, I give this Christmas Biscotti as an edible gift.
+I wrap it in festive packaging and put it inside a Christmas mug with a coffee shop gift card (great gift for teachers), on my baking trays and/or bring it along to holiday potluck dinners or brunches as a hostess gift, along with some delicious gourmet coffee.
 And it’s great for a holiday cookie swap!

 Essentially, “biscotti” means twice baked cookies – they are aptly named according to their method of baking.
 When these Italian cookies were first created centuries ago, they were baked twice, in order to form their unique shape and allow the cookies to develop their signature crispy texture.
 The dough is shaped into a large log, baked, then sliced into cookies.
 These cookies are then baked again, then turned over and baked to perfection!

 For years I didn’t think I liked biscotti because I had only tried it in coffee shops, where I found it too hard (like break-a-tooth-hard) and it was practically almost always stale.
-This biscotti is softer than most and has a really nice flavor (again, anise and fennel get a little more playtime here!) but it is still pure deliciousness and won’t fall apart when dipped in coffee, tea, hot chocolate, cider or warm milk (or any hot drink of your choice).
+I’ve had people tell me they love this biscotti because it is softer than most and has a really nice flavor (again, anise and fennel get a little more playtime here!)
+But it is still pure deliciousness and won’t fall apart when dipped in coffee, tea, hot chocolate, cider or warm milk (or any hot drink of your choice).
 But the wonderful thing about this biscotti is that you don’t HAVE to dip it – it is soft enough to eat without dipping!
 So, if you are looking for a festive Christmas cookie or a unique cookie exchange prospect, then give this biscotti a try!